LorenzDuremdes/Second-Brain/intelligence.md

 5. γ (universal intelligence); how heavily weighted the short-term is compared to the long-term^[Universal Intelligence: A Definition of Machine Intelligence, p.
 18–29]
 	1. the closer to "1", the less weight is placed on the shorter-term
 		1. A standard way of formalising this is to scale the value of rewards so that they decay geometrically into the future at a rate given by a discount parameter γ ∈ (0, 1).
 For example, with γ = 0.95 a reward of 0.7 that is 10 [[time]] steps into the future would be given a value of 0.7 · (0.95)10 ≈ 0.42.
 At 100 [[time]] steps into the future a reward of 0.7 would have a value of just over 0.004

+### agent
+#### constant effective horizon
+1. the agent has a constant effective horizon of^[Universal Intelligence: A Definition of Machine Intelligence, p.
+19]: $$1/(1− γ)$$
+	1. e.g. under geometric discounting an agent with γ = 0.95 will not plan further than about 20 cycles ahead
+2. how could "constant effective horizon" + "geometric discounting" not be as efficient to creating "universal intelligence"?^[Universal Intelligence: A Definition of Machine Intelligence, p.
+19]
+	1. because for every horizon there is a task that needs a larger horizon to be solve

+		for instance, while a horizon of 5 is sufficient for tic-tac-toe, it is insufficient for chess

+	2. it does not solve how to weight "short-term ↮ long-term rewards"

 ### environment
 1. for any k ∈ N the [[probability]] of o<sub>k</sub>r<sub>k</sub>, given the current interaction history o<sub>1</sub>r<sub>1</sub>a<sub>1</sub>o<sub>2</sub>r<sub>2</sub>a<sub>2</sub>...o<sub>k−1</sub>r<sub>k−1</sub>a<sub>k−1</sub>, is given by the [[probability]] measure: